NonstickAtom972/Grammer2/docs/readme.md

 * MapXOffset is the X offset into the map data
 * MapYOffset is the Y offset into the map data
 * TileMethod is how the sprite will be drawn (see Pt-On()

+Please note that the tile data and map data have to be raw bytes, as opposed to hexadecimal.
+There are some tools written in Grammer for creating sprite sets and tilemaps on TICalc or Omnimaga.

 ### Fill(
   Stick around, this is a pretty full command list.